Thedegreeisalie/Thedegreeisalie.github.io/README.md

 ### Jer Moore

-This is where I've placed some links to older projects to showcase the work I have done and some of my skills.
+This is where I've placed some links to older projects to showcase the work I have done.

 [Resume](https://thedegreeisalie.github.io/resume.pdf)